usaid-cs/yesterday-i-learned/random.md

 - If a colleague asks you "what's for lunch,'" reply with _So do not worry, saying, ‘What shall we eat?' or ‘What shall we drink?' or ‘What shall we wear?'_ (Matthew 6:31), best without context.
 - [Double IPA _is_ Imperial IPA](http://beergraphs.com/bg/182-whats-a-triple-ipa/).
 Triple IPA is something like that, with even more hops.
 - reCAPTCHA is [extremely accessible](https://news.ycombinator.com/item?id=15224199) for obvious reasons.
-- Sole has no texture, but at least it tastes okay (see "pollock")
 - [Women are more likely to be caught baking.](https://flowingdata.com/2017/09/11/most-female-and-male-occupations-since-1950/) Men are more likely caught cooking.
 - "What do we eat" "Que-mangeons nous" is "What eats us?"?
 - The ["eat"](http://pocketcultures.com/topicsoftheworld/files/2011/09/Copia-de-acomer2-425x318.jpg) gesture and the "fuck off" gesture differ only by whether the fingers point toward the mouth.